 Recommended book for further, well-digestable (really!) info about geology and landscape of Svalbard.

-Landscape: In Andrée Land on the west side of the Wijdefjord, the mostly soft sandstones give the landscape round shapes and warm colours, with a lower average elevation than east of the fjord (Ny Friesland).
+In Andrée Land on the west side of the Wijdefjord, the mostly soft sandstones give the landscape round shapes and warm colours, with a lower average elevation than east of the fjord (Ny-Friesland).
 Thus and because Andrée Land is in the rain shadow of the mountains in east and west, there are only few and small glaciers.
-This is in strong contrast to Ny Friesland to the east of the Wijdefjord, where uplifted, hard basement rocks form a strongly glaciated high plateau, where Newtontoppen is situated, the highest mountain of Svalbard with 1717 metres.
+This is in strong contrast to Ny Friesland to the east of the Wijdefjord, where uplifted, hard basement rocks form a strongly glaciated high plateau, where Newtontoppen is situated, the highest mountain of Spitsbergen with 1713 metres.
 In the innermost part of the Wijdefjord, there is the wide calving front of the Mittag Lefflerbreen.
-The area between Austfjord (the innermost branch of the Wijdefjord) and Billefjord is a very nice area for trekking.
+The area between Austfjord (the innermost branch of the Wijdefjord) and Billefjord is a very nice area for long, demanding but very rewarding trekking.